-A Position Request Form must be completed prior to posting a requisition (authorization to recruit) in the online recruitment system for all non-faculty positions.
-Following the review, approval and signature by your area's Dean or Vice President, please attach the completed request form to the requisition.
+A Position Request Form must be completed prior to posting a requisition in the online recruitment system for all full-time faculty, non-grant funded positions.
+Send the completed request form to your Dean/Director’s Office to be attached to the online requisition.

 Creating a User Account on Employment @ Marquette

 - Begin at the Hiring Manager’s site at: https://employment.marquette.edu/hr.
 If you already have an account created, you can log into the system using your CheckMarq credentials.
 If you are a new user, click on Create User Account, enter your Emarq/CheckMarq username and the other required information, and then submit it for approval.
 Once Human Resources has approved your account, you will be notified via email.

 Position Requisition Instructions

 - Once you’ve created your Employment@Marquette user account, log into the Hiring Manager’s site at: https://employment.marquette.edu/hr.

 - Create your requisition by selecting Requisitions - Create from Template.
 If the site does not contain an existing template for your position, you will need to email Jennifer Burns, Director of Compensation a copy of the job description and Position Evaluation Questionnaire (PEQ) for review.
 These forms can be found at: http://www.marquette.edu/hr/forms.shtml.
 All faculty templates are already available in the system.

 - Once the online requisition (authorization to recruit) has been reviewed and approved by the appropriate department head, Budget, and Human Resources, it will be posted by Human Resources and you will receive email notification.